 As soon as this terrible time passes, spend your voucher quickly.
 A voucher is worth nothing should it expire or the airline or company goes out of business.
-Booking future travel and purchasing a trip insurance policy that includes coverage if your travel provider goes bankrupt can protect you.
+When booking future travel, purchase a trip insurance policy that includes coverage if your travel provider goes bankrupt.
+That move can protect you.

 - File a complaint with the Department of Transportation

-If you think your airline has mishandled your coronavirus flight cancellation, you should file a complaint with the Department of transportation.
+If you think your airline has mishandled your coronavirus flight cancellation, file a complaint with the Department of transportation.
 Here is how to file a complaint with the DOT.